Tom Robinson Artist

 The exciting result has been a unique opportunity for the kids to see themselves through an artist’s eyes and to expand the notion of who they are in much broader terms.

 Tom studied design at Ohio State University.
-Discharged from the Navy at age 27, he began creating and building 2 and 3 dimensional art immediately and never looked back.
+Discharged from the Navy at age 27, he began creating and building 2 and 3 dimensional art and furniture immediately and never looked back.

 Today Tom is a working artist in his new 3000 sq. ft.
-North Avenue studio.
+North Avenue studio/gallery.
 Creating site-specific furniture and lighting as well as series of oil paintings, drawings and sculpture.
-He has completed numerous commissions and among his most sought after works is his signature Slipper Chair.
+He has completed numerous commissions.

-Other events created and curated by Tom include Local Heroes, Corian 2000 Exhibition, Suite Home Chicago, Kite Nite, and The Totem Project.
+Other events created and curated by Tom include Local Heroes, Corian 2000 Exhibition, Suite Home Chicago, and The Totem Project.